Local homeowners who are facing a financial challenge may find themselves in foreclosure.

-In this blog post, you’ll read about a few foreclosure prevention measures in Washington, DC that you can take to keep your home from foreclosure.
+In this blog post, you’ll read about a few foreclosure prevention measures in Washington DC, Maryland & Virginia that you can take to keep your home from foreclosure.

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself:

 1. Pay off your mortgage / sell your property.
 The quickest and easiest way to end the foreclosure process is to pay off your mortgage.
 After all, this is all the banks wanted in the first place so they would be happy to let you stay in your home and they get their money back.
 Admittedly, this is not always possible, which is perhaps the reason that you’re in foreclosure in the first place.